|

 the attacks on the pound, with which Sir Thomas Gresham had to contend four

-sign of the grasshopper is one of the ancient shop signs of x CARVED WOODEN
+sign of the grasshopper is one of the ancient shop signs of Lombard Street.
+It

 was a wool merchant who also began a goldsmith business around 1563.
 He adapted his family crest, a grasshopper